-List of Country Capitals in Oceania
+List of Country and Territory Capitals in Oceania

 Oceania has 14 independent countries and several dependent territories.
 Below is each country’s capital and some information about each one.